lavas-project/lavas-config/README.md

-# bpwa-config
+# lavas-config
-global config in cloud for bpwa
+global config in cloud for lavas-scaffold package